b-fontaine/saaster_kit/infra/README.md

 # Infrastructure Configuration

 This directory contains all the infrastructure configuration files for the SaaS B2B Starter Kit.
 Each subdirectory represents a different component of the infrastructure.
+The infrastructure is designed to provide a complete foundation for building a SaaS application with microservices architecture, authentication, workflow orchestration, and observability.

 ## Directory Structure